braze-inc/braze-docs/_docs/_hidden/private_betas/adobe.md

 | Adobe Account | You must have an active Adobe account to utilize their services with Braze |
 | Braze REST API Key | A Braze REST API Key with `users.track` permissions. <br><br> This can be created within the __Braze Dashboard -> Developer Console -> REST API Key -> Create New API Key__ |
 | Braze REST Endpoint | Your REST Endpoint URL.
 Your endpoint will depend on the Braze URL for your instance. |
+{: .reset-td-br-1 .reset-td-br-2}

 {% alert important %}
-Please note that sending of additional custom attributes may cause data points concerns.
+Please note that the sending of additional custom attributes may cause data points concerns.
 We advise speaking with your respective rep for a better understanding of this potential data point increase.
 {% endalert %}

 ## Integration Overview

 ### Step 1: Connect Adobe Account to Braze Destination

-From the Adobe settings page, select Destinations found under Collections.
-From there, locate the Braze tile and select Configure.
+From the Adobe settings page, select __Destinations__ under __Collections__.
+From there, locate the Braze tile and select __Configure__.

 ![Connect][1]